mobxjs/mobx-react-lite/README.md

 Converts standard non-observable props into reactive (observable) props.

-This allows you to, for example, create reactions/autorun/computed over individual props rather than the whole props object.
+This allows you to, for example, create reactions/autorun/computed over individual props.

 The `mode` parameter can be one of:

--   `"shallow"`: the reference is kept static and the individual props (primitives, objects, maps and arrays) are turned into a shallowly observable object
+-   `"shallow"`: the props object reference is kept static and the individual props (primitives, objects, maps and arrays) are turned into a shallowly observable object
--   `"deep"`: the reference is kept static and individual props (primitives, objects, maps and arrays) are turned into a deeply observable object
+-   `"deep"`: the props object reference is kept static and individual props (primitives, objects, maps and arrays) are turned into a deeply observable object
 -   `{ deepProps: (keyof P)[] }`: like 'shallow', except some properties are turned into deep observables 'opt-in'

 Note that in any case already observable objects are not transformed in any way.